NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

   developers.
 * Create a new version of the submodule for integration and discard the local changes with "git submodule update --init --remote --recursive".
-  A integrator then later generates an update of the base repository that targets the new version of the submodule.
+  An integrator then later generates an update of the base repository that targets the new version of the submodule.

 #### Creating a Submodule Version